 Grand Rapids is a city located in Kent County Michigan.
+Grand Rapids has a 2020 population of 203,644.
 It is also the county seat of Kent County.
-With a 2020 population of 202,767, it is the 2nd largest city in Michigan (after Detroit) and the 118th largest city in the United States .
-Grand Rapids is currently growing at a rate of 0.43% annually and its population has increased by 7.83% since the most recent census, which recorded a population of 188,040 in 2010.
-Grand Rapids reached it's highest population of 202,767 in 2021.
-Spanning over 46 miles, Grand Rapids has a population density of 4,530 people per square mile.
+Grand Rapids is currently growing at a rate of 0.43% annually and its population has increased by 8.32% since the most recent census, which recorded a population of 188,007 in 2010.

 The average household income in Grand Rapids is $65,615 with a poverty rate of 20.43%.
 The median rental costs in recent years comes to $925 per month, and the median house value is $143,400.
 The median age in Grand Rapids is 31.4 years, 30.7 years for males, and 32.2 years for females.